 In 2003, the Government of Canada created the IMET program, funding it through the RCMP.
-Ten IMETs are operational in four of Canada's major financial centres,6 and their mandate is to investigate and lay charges for serious Criminal Code offences involving capital markets.
+Ten IMETs are operational in four of Canada's major financial centres, and their mandate is to investigate and lay charges for serious Criminal Code offences involving capital markets.

-According to the 2007-2008 IMET annual report, the program's total budget increased from \$13.2 million in fiscal 2005 to \$18.9 million in fiscal 2008.7 From December 2003, when the program began, to March 2008, five investigations led to nine individuals being charged with a total of 29 Criminal Code offences.8 A number of these investigations remain before the courts.
-However, in two of the investigations, the principals accused were sentenced to six- and seven-year prison terms.
+According to the 2007-2008 IMET annual report, the program's total budget increased from \$13.2 million in fiscal 2005 to \$18.9 million in fiscal 2008.
+The IMET budget decreased to \$16.1 million in fiscal year 2008-2009.
+From December 2003, when the program began, to March 2008, five investigations led to nine individuals being charged with a total of 29 Criminal Code offences.
+In fiscal year 2008-2009, however, 17 individuals were charged with 979 counts.
+A total of five individuals have been convicted since the IMET program was established, with sentences ranging from 39 months to 13 years.11